verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/tasks.rst

 .. note::

-    :ref:`run_vtr_task` will invoke the script (default :ref`run_vtr_flow`) for the cartesian product of circuits, architectures and script parameters specified in the config file.
+    :ref:`run_vtr_task` will invoke the script (default :ref:`run_vtr_flow`) for the cartesian product of circuits, architectures and script parameters specified in the config file.

 Required Fields
 ~~~~~~~~~~~~~~~